Argentyn History, Family Crest & Coats of Arms

 Early History of the Argentyn family

 This web page shows only a small excerpt of our Argentyn research.
-Another 125 words (9 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argentyn History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argentyn History in all our PDF Extended History products and printed products wherever possible.

 Argentyn Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argentyn family (pre 1700)